Our Calgary eye doctor explains all you need to know about floaters

 The first time you notice dots or specks gliding across your vision, you may get alarmed.
 Rest assured, they are quite common – and generally harmless.

 However, sometimes floaters are an emergency sign, especially when a bunch of new floaters suddenly appear.
-When that happens, contact our Airdrie eye doctor immediately to schedule an urgent eye exam.
+When that happens, contact our Calgary eye doctor immediately to schedule an urgent eye exam.
 We can determine if you have a problem that requires treatment, or if your floaters can simply be left to drift.

 What are floaters?